-G24H04 Spanish I Honors - This course's ACTFL Performance Goal of Intermediate Low (AAPPL Score of I1) means that by the end of the course students will understand and express herself and participate in simple conversations on a number of familiar topics using short sentences.
+G24H04 Spanish I Honors - This course's ACTFL Performance Goal of Intermediate Low means that by the end of the course students will understand and express herself and participate in simple conversations on a number of familiar topics using short sentences.
 Students will be able to handle brief social interactions in everyday situations by asking and answering simple questions.
 Students will begin to communicate about self, others, and everyday life in familiar situations.
 Students will recognize the main idea from texts and understand the main topic of what is read or said.
 Students will write and present information on most familiar topics using a series of simple sentences.
 Students will explore the similarities and differences between American culture and the culture of the Spanish-speaking world.
-Students will participate in regular performance assessments and may take ACTFL's Assessment of Performance toward Proficiency in Languages (AAPPL).
+Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
 Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes

 G24H60 Spanish for Heritage Speakers I/Español para Hispanohablantes I - Esta clase está diseñada para estudiantes cuya lengua materna es el español.
 El estudiante desarrollará su aptitud del hablar, el escuchar, la lectura y la escritura en español a través del estudio de la historia, cultura y literatura de los países latinos.
 Esta clase le da la oportunidad de estudiar el idioma español en la misma manera que los anglohablantes estudian inglés.

 This class is designed for the student whose first language is Spanish.
 The student will develop his or her speaking, listening, reading, and writing skills in Spanish through the study of the history, culture, and literature of Spanish-speaking countries.
 This class gives the student the opportunity to study Spanish in a similar way that English-speakers study English.
-Students may take ACTFL's Assessment of Performance toward Proficiency in Languages (AAPPL).
-Grade Level: 9 -12 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 NCAA Approved: Yes
+Students may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
+Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes